 The aggregation process naturally yields multiple copies of the same canonical text, particularly for widely-distributed versions.
 Instead of viewing these as duplicates to be discarded, we treat their presence as a central feature of our quality control methodology.

-Once a group of scraped translations are assigned the same \texttt{canonical\_id} and \texttt{canonical\_revision\_year}, we conduct a systematic, side-by-side comparison of their texts using lexical similarity metrics.
-These are sensitive to the single-character variations that distinguish editions or reflect transcription errors.
-This process is highly effective at spotting discrepancies, which reliably expose one of two issues: a subtle error in our parsing logic, or a pre-existing data error on the source website, such as a typo or a missing verse.
+Once scraped translations are assigned the same \texttt{canonical\_id} and \texttt{canonical\_version}, we conduct a systematic, side-by-side comparison of their texts using lexical similarity metrics.
+Such metrics are sensitive to the single-character variations that distinguish editions or reflect transcription errors.
+This comparison reliably spots discrepancies, which expose one of two issues: a subtle error in our parsing logic, or a pre-existing data error on the source website, such as a typo or a missing verse.
 To resolve these differences and identify the correct edition, we employ several verification techniques, including comparing the text against scanned historical documents and using search engines to find quotations of a specific divergent phrase, which can often be traced back to a particular publication.
-This iterative process allows us to correct our parsers and progressively enhance the textual accuracy of the entire collection.
+This iterative process allows us to correct our parsers and improve the textual accuracy of the entire collection.